What is the Overnight Policy Rate (OPR)?

-In layman terms, by lowering OPR it allows homebuyers more savings than their house loan’s interest.
+In layman terms, lowering OPR allows homebuyers more savings than their house loan’s interest.

 The opportunities for investors

-Currently, the property overview in Malaysia heading towards the direction of where supply is more than the demand.
-For an investor, you can grab the chance to invest at the moment and once the momentum of demand is higher than the supply, you can earn twice than the usual.
+Currently, the property overview in Malaysia is heading towards where supply is more than the demand.
+For an investor, you can grab the chance to invest at the moment, and once the momentum of demand is higher than the supply, you can earn twice as usual.

-In conclusion, the decision to lower the Overnight Policy Rate is to encourage every Malaysian to spend or invest through any bank of their choosing – allowing the boost on the fund’s liquidity and to assist the growth of the economy.
+In conclusion, the decision to lower the Overnight Policy Rate is to encourage every Malaysian to spend or invest through any bank of their choosing – allowing the boost on the fund’s liquidity and assisting the economy’s growth.

-Interested to invest in a property in the capital city but can’t make up your mind on where to invest?
-Leave your contact details, and our agents will contact you as soon as possible and provide a free consultation.
+Interested in investing in a property in the capital city but can’t make up your mind on where to invest?
+Please leave your contact details, and our agents will contact you as soon as possible and provide a free consultation.